zer0def/nginxinc-kubernetes-ingress/docs/content/configuration/global-configuration/command-line-arguments.md

 <a name="cmdoption-wildcard-tls-secret"></a>

+---

 ### -wildcard-tls-secret `<string>`

 A Secret with a TLS certificate and key for TLS termination of every Ingress/VirtualServer host for which TLS termination is enabled but the Secret is not specified.

-- If the argument is not set, for such Ingress/VirtualServer hosts NGINX will break any attempt to establish a TLS connection.
+- If the argument is not set, for such Ingress/VirtualServer hosts NGINX will break any attempt to establish a TLS connection
 - If the argument is set, but NGINX Ingress Controller is not able to fetch the Secret from Kubernetes API, NGINX Ingress Controller will fail to start.

 Format: `<namespace>/<name>`

 <a name="cmdoption-enable-custom-resources"></a>

+---

 ### -enable-custom-resources